 Children's Tribe is a diverse, educational community built on the Montessori philosophy which fosters curiosity, creativity, and critical thinking in its students.
 Our campus sits on 13 acres, and is home to a variety of farm animals.
 These animals are part of the farm curriculum.
 Students get hands-on horticulture in our on- site greenhouse and garden areas.
-Our student body is made up of preschool through eight grade.
+Our student body is made up of preschool through High school.
 Our elementary and adolescent students participate in monthly community services.
 At Children's Tribe, guides follow the student's individual needs to achieve personal academic excellence and to become life-long learners who respect themselves others and their environment.

 Get in touch!

 - Children are given guidance from their teacher and allowed to choose an activity.
 Self-discipline is encouraged and students can explore in their own ways.